PennyLaneAI/qml/documentation/contributing.md

-# Contributing to Demos in QML
+# Contributing to PennyLane Demos

-This document provides comprehensive guidelines for contributing to the QML demonstrations repository.
+This document provides comprehensive guidelines for contributing to the PennyLane demonstrations repository.
 It covers the entire process, from setting up your environment and creating new demos to managing dependencies and building your contributions for review.

 ## Table of Contents